After I attended Bitcoin Day 2022 in Sioux Falls a few months ago, I’ve been learning more about money and the moral reasoning around Bitcoin.

 Here’s another review of Thank God for Bitcoin of many out there.

-To get started with Bitcoin, read from Bitcoin and the Bible, I recommend buying over time with Swan Bitcoin (which has low fees and was easy to setup ACH) then moving it to cold storage.
-With my referral link, you’ll get $10 in BTC and I free book.
-I’ll get a small percentage kickback.)
+To get started with Bitcoin, I have an Introduction to Bitcoin article, read from Bitcoin and the Bible (and listen to their podcasts), I recommend buying over time with Swan Bitcoin (which has low fees and was easy to setup ACH) then moving it to cold storage you control).

 Also check out my Resources Page for referrals that would help me.